mrborges23/micphy2021/session3.md

 pomo_mcmc.run( generations=10000 )
 ```

 When the analysis is complete, you will have the monitored files in your output directory.
-Programs like **Tracer** allow evaluating mixing and non-convergence.
+Programs like **Tracer** allow evaluating convergence and mixing.
 Look at the file called ```output/great_apes_pomothree.log``` in **Tracer**.
 There you see the posterior distribution of the continuous parameters.
 If your analyses are taking too long to finish, you can use the following output files:
 * ```great_apes_pomotwo.log```
 * ```great_apes_pomothree.log```